avatarrrrr/MarcosRios/README.md

 ## I'm a enthusiastic student and learner!

-- 🔭 I’m currently working at [TITAN](https://titanci.com.br/)!
+- 🔭 I’m currently working as a Freelancer
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Android
 - 👯 I’m looking to collaborate with Open source
-- 🥅 Goals: Master the Flutter and Dart
+- 🥅 Goals: Master cleand code and clean architecture
 - ⚡ Fun fact: I love read!

 ### Connect with me: